 Finally, glucuronolactone is purported to increase energy, stamina, and endurance, but there is little evidence for these claims.

 Does Animal Pak Work?

-Sine 1983 a lot has happened in the supplement industry to improve absorption and bioavailability.
-Using chelated minerals and active forms of vitamins being the biggest.
+Sine 1983 a lot has happened in the supplement industry to improve absorption and bioavailability with the introduction of chelated minerals and active forms of vitamins being very important.
 This not only increases absorption and bioavailability but decreases GI distress and discomfort.
-It may have also been better to focus on specific nutrients like magnesium, zinc, and vitamin which are most likely to be deficient.

-The inclusion of the amino acids may be unnecessary.
-Most weightlifters tend to get more than enough protein in to meet their demands.
-Not to mention its safe to say most of them supplement with amino acids separately.
+Also, the inclusion of amino acids and Protein Complex may be unnecessary.
+Most weightlifters tend to get more than enough protein in order to meet their demands.
+Not to mention it’s safe to say most of them supplement with amino acids or other protein supplements separately.

 Who is Animal Pak Best For?

-This product is best for weightlifters.
-Especially those that are on the go.
-The convenient packaging makes it very easy to get a wide variety of nutrients in that most multivitamins cannot match.
+Animal Pak is best for weightlifters, bodybuilders, and other athletes in need of extra nutritional support, especially those that are on the go.
+The convenient packaging makes it very easy to get a wide variety of nutrients that most multivitamins cannot match.